-Recent studies have found that only a small percentage of people are eating kosher meat due to religious reasons.
+Recent studies have found that only a tiny percentage of people eat kosher meat due to religious reasons.

-Kosher foods are produced in accordance with strict religious dietary laws, at specialized facilities under rabbinical supervision.
-The process includes heavily salting the meat in order to draw out the blood.
+The production of Kosher foods follows strict religious dietary laws at specialized facilities under rabbinical supervision.
+The process includes heavily salting the meat to draw out the blood.

-Many believe that woody breast and white striping can be avoided because the salt kills any bacteria present.
-This won’t prevent these problems because they are caused by genetics,
+Many believe that woody breast and white striping are avoidable because the salt kills any bacteria.
+Kosher procedures won’t prevent woody chicken or white striping because genetics are the cause, not bacteria.

 This article provides further detail about whether Kosher Foods are safer.

 What about organic chicken?
-There are certainly benefits to eating organic foods but will that prevent these issues?
+There are benefits to eating organic foods, but will that prevent these issues?

-Organic chickens are produced without the use of antibiotics.
-However, antibiotics aren’t the cause.
-The chickens being bred quickly are both organic and non-organic.
-Both types of chicken can have woody breast or white striping.
+Natural and non-organic chickens are being bred quickly, and both types of chicken can have woody breasts or white striping.

-Regardless of which type of chicken you buy, look it over for any signs of these issues prior to purchasing.
+Regardless of which type of chicken you buy, look it over for signs of these issues before purchasing.

-So you have learned all of this info and you are thinking I have dry, rubbery chicken on my hands now!
+So you have learned all of this info, and you think I have dry, rubbery chicken on my hands now!
 What do I do?

-Unfortunately, you cannot change the texture of the chicken nor can you inject moisture back into it.
-The best option to is to make a quick pan sauce to add some moisture and flavor to the chicken.
+Unfortunately, you cannot change the texture of the chicken, nor can you inject moisture back into it.
+The best option is to make a quick pan sauce to add some moisture and flavor to the chicken.

 So there you have it, all about rubbery chicken!

-Now you can add all of those chicken dinners to back your meal plans.
-Comment below and let me know if you have experienced any of these issues and how you fixed them.
+You can add all of those chicken dinners to back your meal plans.
+Comment below and let me know if you have experienced any issues and how you fixed them.